Ujjalt/ujjaltimshina/_pages/about.md

 ### ‼️ Additional Memories

-A few cherished moments from academic and campus life.
+A few cherished moments from academic and personal life.

 <div align="center">